krones9000/KT24CheatSheet/PlannedChanges.md

 Notes for possible changes in Vers.
 2. The next version will likely be published after launch/any FAQs or updates early in the Edition-launch-period.

-1. ~~Change wording on hatchway fight to clarify that it can't happen if in control range of enemies **on the same side of the door as the active operative**. i.e. that you can be within 1" of the operatives on the other side of the hatch.~~
+~~1.
+Change wording on hatchway fight to clarify that it can't happen if in control range of enemies **on the same side of the door as the active operative**. i.e. that you can be within 1" of the operatives on the other side of the hatch.~~

-2. ~~Expand Climb slightly to explain how to calculate your climb movement.~~
+~~2.
+Expand Climb slightly to explain how to calculate your climb movement.~~

-3. ~~Bold any AP costs shown.~~
+~~3.
+Bold any AP costs shown.~~

-4. ~~Unify main title format ("-") on page 1.~~
+~~4.
+Unify main title format ("-") on page 1.~~

 Above implemented as of Vers.1.1